 Another possible cause of bleeding is that there may sometimes be a blood clot that will appear on the placenta along the outer edge.
 Called a subchorionic bleed, this is not rare and will normally clear up on its own.
 This can cause bleeding that is similar to a period.
 You should let your physician know so they can keep track of the situation as a precaution.

-Another reason may be due to the hormones get a little wacky.
+Yet another reason may be due to the hormones get a little wacky.
 They may cause parts of the uterine wall lining.
 Because it has not totally attached itself to the placenta, parts of it will be shed.
 Although this sounds serious, it is actually a common occurrence and should not be a concern.

-If you get pregnant while on birth control pills, you could have bleeding for several months.
+If you get pregnant while on birth control pills, you could continue bleeding for several months.
 This is confusing because you are unable to pinpoint the exact date of your last period.
 The doctor will have to do an ultrasound to figure out when the baby is actually due.

 Then of course bleeding in early pregnancy can also be what a newly pregnant women is the most worried about – a miscarriage.
 To rule it out, or in worst case at least have it confirmed, you really should go see your OB/Gyn in case of bleeding after a positive pregnancy test.
 To learn more about getting pregnant after miscarriage and read other moms’ experiences with this sad situation, click here.